 Coffee might not actually be the world’s second most traded commodity, but that doesn’t mean we’d ever risk starting our day without some.
 Here at Bonk Breaker we pride ourselves on versatility: we can run, hike, bike, climb or swim at a moment’s notice and we’ll happily sleep in a tent or on a couch.
 But, there’s one place we won’t compromise and that’s drinking bad coffee.
-Especially when Co-CEO Jason Winn, who proclaims “coffee making is an art form at my house!”
+Especially when Founder & President Jason Winn, who proclaims “coffee making is an art form at my house!”

 Coffee is a simple drink with an incredibly complex and diverse range of preparations, flavors, and varietals.
 A simple black coffee can contain upwards of 850 aromatic compounds, allowing it to taste acidic, fruity, floral, chocolaty or nutty.